juju/docs/src/en/juju-upgrade.md

   machine and for every Juju unit.
 This typically results in multiple binaries per machine.
 Support for a single binary is in development.
 - The upgrade is initiated via the `upgrade-juju` command.
-- In the advent that the state server is without internet, the client will first supply the software to the state server's cache via the `sync-tools` command.
+- In the advent that the state server is without internet access, the client will first supply the software to the state server's cache via the `sync-tools` command.
 - During the upgrade invocation, an algorithm will be used that will select a version to upgrade to if a version (`--version`) is not specified.
 - Juju machines request the determined/requested software version from the